Logo

 wyckoff-market-rules

-1. Law of Supply and Demand: This law states that price movements are dictated by the balance between supply (selling pressure) and demand (buying pressure).
+The law of supply and demand states that price movements are dictated by the balance between supply (selling pressure) and demand (buying pressure).

 In the case of distribution, the selling by smart money eventually leads to a price decline.